emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

   ```

 - 🌐 `Ember.onerror`
-  Instead use an event listener for the `error` event on window.
+  Instead you may be able to use an event listener for the `error` event on window.
   ```js
   window.addEventListener('error', /* ... event handler ... */);
   ```